boydx/boydx.github.io/cv/README.md

 ## Education

+### University of Kentucky
+M.A., Geography, 1999
-M.A., Geography, University of Kentucky.<br>Thesis: The Daily Aesthetic [http://www.uky.edu/Projects/TDA]: A Multimedia Exploration of Leisure and Recreation in Lexington's Segregated Park System, 1999
+<br>Thesis: The Daily Aesthetic [[http://www.uky.edu/Projects/TDA](http://www.uky.edu/Projects/TDA)]: A Multimedia Exploration of Leisure and Recreation in Lexington's Segregated Park System, 1999

+### Indiana University
+B.A., Major in Geography, Minor in Studio Fine Arts and Mathematics.
+1994
-B.A., Geography/Studio Art Indiana University.<br>Thesis: Abandonment and Generation: Technology & Culture in Indiana Public Parks, 1994
+<br>Thesis: Abandonment and Generation: Technology & Culture in Indiana Public Parks

 <hr>